joncursi/cheddur-whitepaper/whitepaper.md

 To get involved in the cryptocurrency market, most beginners need the help of a "trusted expert"---someone who can guide them to safely enter the market and navigate the ecosystem.
-However, most consumers do not have a trusted expert in their life, which puts cryptocurrency out of the reach of the mainstream.
+However, most consumers do not have a trusted expert in their life, which puts cryptocurrency out of reach for the mainstream.

 Furthermore, cryptocurrency companies need to grow their communities